flyingmachine/brave-clojure-web/content/3-basic-emacs.md

-First, the term *key binding* derives from the fact that Emacs binds *keystrokes* to *commands*, which are just *elisp functions* (I'll use "command" and "function" interchangeable).
+First, the term *key binding* derives from the fact that Emacs binds *keystrokes* to *commands*, which are just *elisp functions* (I'll use "command" and "function" interchangeably).
 For example, `C-x b` is bound to the function `switch-to-buffer`.
 Likewise, `C-x C-s` is bound to `save-file`.